Saturday, February 7, 2026

 Turning in your feature story:

-1. Make sure your google doc was created on your school account.2.
-Make sure you have the sharing done correctly - it should be set to >Anyone with the link can edit
+2. Make sure you have the sharing done correctly - it should be set to >Anyone with the link can edit

 3. Share the link with: mreeves1@austinisd.org